LGBTQ movements: Emergence of LGBTQ movement

 The 1901 book Sind es Frauen?
 Roman über das Dritte Geschlecht (English: Are These Women?
 Novel about the Third Sex) by Aimée Duc was as much a political treatise as a novel, criticizing pathological theories of homosexuality and gender inversion in women.
 Anna Rüling, delivering a public speech in 1904 at the request of Hirschfeld, became the first female Uranian activist.
 Rüling, who also saw "men, women, and homosexuals" as three distinct genders, called for an alliance between the women's and sexual reform movements, but this speech is her only known contribution to the cause.

 Women only began to join the previously male-dominated sexual reform movement around 1910 when the German government tried to expand Paragraph 175 to outlaw sex between women.
 Heterosexual feminist leader Helene Stöcker became a prominent figure in the movement.
 Friedrich Radszuweit published LGBTQ literature and magazines in Berlin (e.g., Die Freundin).

 Hirschfeld, whose life was dedicated to social progress for people who were transsexual, transvestite and homosexual, formed the Institut für Sexualwissenschaft (Institute for Sexology) in 1919.
 The institute conducted an enormous amount of research, saw thousands of transgender and homosexual clients at consultations, and championed a broad range of sexual reforms including sex education, contraception and women's rights.
 However, the gains made in Germany would soon be drastically reversed with the rise of Nazism, and the institute and its library were destroyed in 1933.
 The Swiss journal Der Kreis was the only part of the movement to continue through the Nazi era.

 USSR's Criminal Code of 1922 decriminalized homosexuality.
-This was a remarkable step in the USSR at the time – which was very backward economically and socially, and where many conservative attitudes towards sexuality prevailed.
+This was a remarkable step in the USSR at the time, where many conservative attitudes towards sexuality prevailed.
 This step was part of a larger project of freeing sexual relationships and expanding women's rights – including legalizing abortion, granting divorce on demand, equal rights for women, and attempts to socialize housework.
 During Stalin's era, however, USSR reverted all these progressive measures – re-criminalizing homosexuality and imprisoning gay men and banning abortion.

 In 1928, English writer Radclyffe Hall published a novel titled The Well of Loneliness.
 Its plot centers on Stephen Gordon, a woman who identifies herself as an invert after reading Krafft-Ebing's Psychopathia Sexualis, and lives within the homosexual subculture of Paris.
 The novel included a foreword by Havelock Ellis and was intended to be a call for tolerance for inverts by publicizing their disadvantages and accidents of being born inverted.
-Hall subscribed to Ellis and Krafft-Ebing's theories and rejected (conservatively understood version of) Freud's theory that same-sex attraction was caused by childhood trauma and was curable.
+Hall subscribed to Ellis and Krafft-Ebing's theories and rejected (the conservatively understood version of) Freud's theory that same-sex attraction was caused by childhood trauma and was curable.

 In the United States, several secret or semi-secret groups were formed explicitly to advance the rights of homosexuals as early as the turn of the 20th century, but little is known about them.
 A better documented group is Henry Gerber's Society for Human Rights formed in Chicago in 1924, which was quickly suppressed.